MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install languages from the Office 365 portal
 If your organization allows it, users can install Office 365 ProPlus languages directly from the [Office 365 portal](https://go.microsoft.com/fwlink/p/?LinkID=212232).
 When users install Office from the **software** page, they select a language from the **Language** drop-down box.
 If an user need an additional language, they can just re-run the process for each required language.
 The setup will add the selected language to the user's device.

-## Install a fixed set of languages in a managed environment
+## Install multiple languages as part of deploying Office

-In managed enterprise environments, end-users may not have permission to install software from the Office 365 portal.
-If you are configuring an on-premises deployment of Office 365 Click-to-Run applications for users in your organization, you can use the Office Deployment Tool *(suggestion: Add Link to ODT docs page)* to install Click-to-Run in multiple languages.
+If your users don't have permission to install Office languages from the Office 365 portal, you can use the Office Deployment Tool to install Office 365 ProPlus in multiple languages.
+To do so, edit the language element in the configuration file for the Office Deployment Tool.
+Fore more details, see [Language element](configuration-options-for-the-office-2016-deployment-tool.md#language-element).

+> [!NOTE]
-The language elements *(suggestion: add link to language section in the ODT reference)* that you specify in the configuration file for the Office Deployment Tool determine which languages will be installed.
-Administrators must specify the languages they want to install.
-The first language determines the Shell UI language.
+> The first language defined in the language element determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.

-If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Click-to-Run and reinstall it.
-Add the language that you want to set for the Shell UI as the first language in the custom Configuration.xml file.
+If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Office and reinstall it.

 Additional language tools that you can install for Click-to-Run products include the following: